Use Zapier MCP with your client

 Rotate your server URL

-If your client uses a server-specific URL, you can rotate your server URL to ensure your data is secure.
+If your client uses a server-specific URL, you can rotate the server URL to ensure the security of your data.

 1. In the left sidebar of the MCP home, select a server.